jeteokeeffe/php-cli-app-phalcon/README.md

 Features
 - Easily Record cli application output to the database
-- Easily force your application to run one instance at a time (handles fatal error properly releasing the pid file)
+- Easily force your application to run one instance at a time (handles fatal errors properly releasing the pid file)
-- Easily output debug information (even if your application has a fatal error/runtime error)
+- Easily output debug information (even if your application has a fatal/runtime error)

 Requirements
 ---------